 After graduating, I was able to build up regional expertise working with the East African Community (EAC) in Arusha, Tanzania.
 I returned to London in 2015 to start work as a public affairs and communications consultant with a focus on pan-African campaigns and global philanthropic efforts.

-After a short stint as a freelance consultant for the International Rescue Committee (IRC) and The Elders, I now work for GIZ on behalf of the German government in supporting the African Union Development Agency (AUDA-NEPAD) and six African Union member states on women's empowerment in agricultural skills development for five years.
+After a short stint as a freelance consultant for the International Rescue Committee (IRC) and The Elders, I now work for GIZ on behalf of the German government, supporting the African Union Development Agency (AUDA-NEPAD) on women's empowerment in agricultural skills development for five years.
 Since 2022, I support a project focused on strengthening the cultural and creative industries in six countries, focusing on Kenya and Senegal.

 In my free time, I enjoy the creative process of content creation as a means to change persisting narratives about the African continent.
 This is how passion projects like the "Dhulka Hooyo Project" and my partnership with Sleep in Africa on a guide to black-owned hotels were born.